pixelneo/parapipeline/README.md

 Run `git lfs install`.
 Run `make` to install necessary packages, compile taggers, aligners, download models, ...

+The installation process is not thoroughly tested on various systems (it should work on Ubuntu 18.04), if you encounter an error it's likely caused by a missing prerequisite.

 ## Usage
 There are scripts `tag`, `transliterate`, `align`, `wordalign` and `run`